 2. A. S. Eddington, The Mathematical Theory of Relativity (Minkowski Institute Press, Montreal 2016) p.
 221.

-3, Regarding physical theories as nothing more than mere descriptions (which do not represent anything in the external world) appears to be a real problem in physics because some physicists regard issues such as the reality of spacetime as belonging to philosophy, which is an embarrassing misconception and is ultimately physics at its worst - the issue of the dimensionality of the world is pure physics.
+3. Regarding physical theories as nothing more than mere descriptions (which do not represent anything in the external world) appears to be a real problem in physics because some physicists regard issues such as the reality of spacetime as belonging to philosophy, which is hardly physics at its best because the issue of the dimensionality of the world should be determined by physics.

 4. T. Damour, Once Upon Einstein, Translated by E. Novak (A. K. Peters, Wellesley 2006), p.
 52.

 5. That is why, like most physicists we use the adequate name "spacetime physics," not "the widely misunderstood and not very fortunate name of "theory of relativity" " .